Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries: Discussions and outlooks

-In this work, we have shown the capability of enriched fusion categories in describing $1$d gapped phases with symmetries.
-For abelian symmetry $G$, the enriched fusion categories $\bc[\FZ_1(\rep(G))]{\FZ_1(\rep(G))_{A_{(H)}}}$ can be read off from lattice models directly, but it is just a tip of the iceberg.
+Category theory is becoming an indispensable tool in studying the quantum many-body systems.
+However, it has been mostly used in the study of topological phases.
+In this work, we have shown the capability of enriched fusion categories in describing $1$d gapped phases with symmetries, including symmetry breaking phases within traditional Landau's paradigm.

+For a 1+1D gapped phase with abelian onsite symmetry $G$, its macroscopic properties can be summarized by the categorical symmetry $\FZ_1(\rep(G))$ and a Lagrangian algebra $A(H, \omega)$, in which $A(H, \omega)$ plays the role of invariant operators acting on the sector of ground state, such that the enriched fusion category $\bc[\FZ_1(\rep(G))]{\FZ_1(\rep(G))_{A_{(H, \omega)}}}$ can be read off from lattice model directly.
+Under this observation, we can distinguish different symmetry breaking phases as well as the trivial and non-trivial SPT orders.

+We construct general lattice models with abelian onsite symmetry to show that the topological sectors of operators form a braided fusion category $\FZ_1(\rep(G)) \simeq \FZ_1(\vect_G))$, and we invent equivariantization technique in section \ref{section:G_symmetry} to find different topological sectors of state, which turns out to be $\FZ_1(\rep(G))_{A_{(H)}}$ (depending on which subgroup $H \subset G$ the symmetry breaks to).
+We also demonstrate that the 0d boundaries of these 1d phases form enriched categories which are compatible with the 1d bulk descriptions.
+Well-known physical examples are also been performed.
+These results meet with the predictions of holographic duality.
+But it is just a tip of the iceberg.
+For example, the idea of holographic duality can be expanded to other kinds of symmetries such as non-invertible ones.
+Here we briefly explain how lattice duality should be unified under the same enriched categorical description.